 DUI Lawyer Salt Lake City, UT

 Speak with our experienced Salt Lake City, UT DUI lawyer as soon as you’ve been arrested on suspicion of drunk driving.
 DUI and DWI offenses are taken extremely seriously.
-There’s no other way to put it.
 If you’re convicted of these infractions, your driving record, insurance premiums, and criminal record will reflect this turn of events.
-There are severe consequences traditionally associated with DUI convictions, including license suspension, fines and jail time.
+There are severe consequences associated with DUI convictions, including license suspension, fines and jail time.
 The sooner that our compassionate lawyer at Rasmussen & Miner can begin advising you and building a strong defense, the sooner you can benefit from truly experienced legal guidance.
 Your future matters, so let’s start making moves to protect it.
 Call us today to request a free consultation with our client-recommended defense attorney.

 Table of Contents